European Beef Production Falls by 56,000 Tonnes in Q1 2025

 Outlook for UK Exporters

-With EU production tightening and demand holding firm, UK beef exporters may find new opportunities to expand market share on the continent.
+With EU production tightening and demand holding firm, UK beef exporters may find new opportunities to expand their market share on the continent.
+The current supply gap could favour British beef, especially as EU buyers seek reliable sources to meet demand.

 Original data sourced from AHDB